 Comment: That is probably wrong.
 It seems inconsistent with the Employment Code, which was not considered.
 See above Knowledge of any employee or agent will normally count.

-An example of an Employment Appeal Tribunal decision on a rare disorder where the employer could not have been expected to know unless actually told:
+An example of an Employment Appeal Tribunal decision on a rare disorder where the employer knew of the disorder but could not have been expected to know of the substantial disadvantage unless actually told:

 Ridout v TC Group plc EAT

 A job applicant disclosed she had photo-sensitive epilepsy controlled by medication.
 Her claim failed because the employers could not be expected to know that the lighting arrangements at the interview would disadvantage her.
 The applicant had a very rare form of epilepsy and the tribunal was entitled to conclude that no reasonable employer could be expected to know, without being told in terms by the applicant, that the arrangements which were made for the interview might disadvantage her.